sonydotgit/android_cli/README.md

 </div>

-It's just a simple script which generates all the necessary files so, you can start building applications in the editor of your choice.
+A tool which generates all the necessary files so, you can start building Android applications in the editor of your choice.
 I use vim btw :)

-**In Progress...***
+**In Progress...**